List of nominations to the Supreme Court of the United States

 An important role in this process is played by the Senate Judiciary Committee, which conducts a comprehensive evaluation of a nominee's background and qualifications before the Senate considers the nomination.
-Once confirmed to a seat on the Court, justices have life tenure, and so they serve until they die in office, resign or retire, or are impeached and removed from office.
-Even so, as it requires a separate presidential appointment, an incumbent associate justice who is nominated to be chief justice must undergo the confirmation process again.
+Once confirmed to a seat on the Court, justices are appointed by the president by commission.
+Justices have life tenure, and so they serve until they die in office, resign or retire, or are impeached and removed from office.
+As it requires a separate presidential appointment, an incumbent associate justice who is nominated to be chief justice must undergo the confirmation process again.

 On rare occasions, presidents have made Supreme Court appointments without the Senate's consent, when the Senate is in recess.
 Such "recess appointments", however, are temporary, expiring at the end of the Senate's next session.
 Presidents have made recess appointments on 12 occasions, most recently in 1958.
 Every recess appointed justice was later nominated to the same position, and all but one—John Rutledge in 1795 to be chief justice—was confirmed by the Senate.
 The 1795 Rutledge nomination was the first Supreme Court nomination to be rejected by the Senate; the most recent nomination to be voted down was that of Robert Bork in 1987.
 George Washington holds the record for most Supreme Court nominations, with 14 nominations (12 of which were confirmed).
 Three presidents—William Henry Harrison, Zachary Taylor, and Jimmy Carter—did not make any nominations, as there were no vacancies while they were in office, while one president, Andrew Johnson, did not make any successful nominations, as Congress decided to reduce the size of the Supreme Court rather than consider his nominee to fill a vacancy.